antwarjs/antwar/site/pages/docs/faq.md

 ## How Can I Set Up Your Domain?

-First of all you should [set up a CNAME file](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/) to project root.
-In addition you'll need to configure webpack to copy it over:
+You should [set up a CNAME file](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/) to project root.
+In addition, you'll need to configure webpack to copy it over using [copy-webpack-plugin](https://www.npmjs.com/package/copy-webpack-plugin):

+**webpack.config.js**

 ```javascript
 plugins: [